top of page

 Anih Hinan Jakius bara marung nuno tuk na hung.
 Usi nah akui bara lim dahun na' tinih bi harap kelo kelenghi dahin sayu kenep.

-This is Hinan Jakius (the mother of Jakius) explaining to us how to make the Kayan sun-hat.
+This is Hinan Jakius (the mother of Jakius) explaining how to make the Kayan sun-hat.
 The transcript for this is not provided but I hope you enjoy listening.

-Mei Sali dawa Hinan Jakius bara marung nuno na buvo.
-Bih anih buvo maring, usi anih buvo we' awi kenan tam Kayan menuna'.
-This is a new way to make buvo or fish trap using a kind of plastic string.
-In the past buvo or fish trap were made from bamboo.
+Mei Sali dawa Hinan Jakius bara marung nuno' na buvo'.
+Bih anih buvo' maring, usi anih buvo' wei awi kenan tam Kayan menuna'.
+This is a new way to make buvo' or fish trap using a kind of plastic string.
+In the past buvo' or fish trap were made from bamboo.

 Mei Sali tey meju pukat